Trump’s appointees sought to censor what government scientists said about the coronavirus, emails show

 Schuchat, who could not be reached for comment, has more than three decades of experience at the CDC, and is well regarded inside the agency, within HHS and by lawmakers.
 She has played key roles in many public health emergencies, including the 2009 swine flu epidemic, the 2003 outbreak of severe acute respiratory syndrome (SARS) and the 2001 anthrax attacks in the United States.

-Tom Inglesby, director of the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health said Alexander has no real-world experience responding to a health crisis on this scale.
+Tom Inglesby, director of the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health, said Alexander has no real-world experience responding to a health crisis on this scale.
 “It is complete nonsense for someone who has not worked on preparing for, or responding to epidemics or pandemics before … to say he knows better than Fauci and CDC when it comes to the response to this pandemic,” he said.

-Alexander, who was previously a caller to Caputo’s onetime Buffalo radio show, holds a doctoral degree in health research methodology from McMaster University in Hamilton, Canada, according to his resume.
+Alexander, who was previously a caller to Caputo’s onetime Buffalo radio show, holds a doctoral degree in health research methodology from McMaster University in Hamilton, Canada, according to his résumé.
 His doctoral dissertation looked at ways to use data to make effective recommendations for clinicians and public health officials when confidence in the data is low.

 An unpaid assistant professor at McMaster, he has previously worked for the Infectious Diseases Society of America and consulted for the World Health Organization.
-On his resume, he calls himself an “expert in evidence-based, evidence informed medicine.”
+On his résumé, he calls himself an “expert in evidence-based, evidence informed medicine.”
 McMaster distanced itself from Alexander this week.

-Inglesby said that responding in real time to a pandemic is much different than the academic application of health guidelines.
+Inglesby said responding in real time to a pandemic is much different than the academic application of health guidelines.

-“In this pandemic, there are many new things happening for the first time,” he said, “many decisions that need to be made in the setting of uncertainty, perhaps on the basis of unfolding information, research that is in progress, or at a time when we don’t yet have the complete story.”
+“In this pandemic, there are many new things happening for the first time,” he said, “many decisions that need to be made in the setting of uncertainty, perhaps on the basis of unfolding information, research that is in progress or at a time when we don’t yet have the complete story.”

 The Washington Post first reported on Alexander’s attacks on the CDC in July.